-Prerequisite(s): BFIN 2006 Financial Management or BFIN 2409 Financial Management 1 and BFIN 2410 Financial Management 2
+Prerequisite(s): BFIN 2006 Financial Management/BFIN 2410 Financial Management 2

-Description: Examines the role commercial banks play in facilitating the flow of capital between providers of capital (depositors) and users of capital (borrowers).
+Description: This course examines the role commercial banks play in facilitating the flow of capital between providers of capital (depositors) and users of capital (borrowers).
 Explores why banks may offer benefits as intermediaries in capital flow transactions; and how the emergence of capital adequacy is altering the loan market.
 The key focus of inquiry is the identification and effective management of risk in commercial bank-facilitated capital flows.
 Transactions are examined from the perspectives both of the banker and of the customer.
 Special attention is paid to the radical restructuring of the banking industry now underway.